 - 1. Compatibility with Lazarus, which will hopefully permit compilation also for Unix and Mac platforms. - 2.
 Implementation of behavioral endowment effects. - 3.
 Introduction of the multi-group option. - 4.
-From version 3.14 onward: correction of an error in the "same covariate" (earlier called "covariate identity") effect. - 5.
-User-defined interactions with actor variables for dependent behavior variables, and interactions of transitivity with reciprocity and actor variables. - 6.
-Various effects were added. - 7.
-Change of some computations in the non-longitudinal (ERGM) case, allowing using the program for larger networks. - 8.
-The new option in the non-longitudinal (ERGM) case of conditioning on the out-degrees. - 9.
-When running Siena01 the progress of the program is monitored in windows, which may put the user at ease especially for larger data sets. - 10.
+A more consistent treatment of structurally determined values that are changing between waves. - 5.
+Correction of various bugs. - 6.
+From version 3.14 onward: correction of an error in the "same covariate" (earlier called "covariate identity") effect. - 7.
+User-defined interactions with actor variables for dependent behavior variables, and interactions of transitivity with reciprocity and actor variables. - 8.
+Various effects were added. - 9.
+Change of some computations in the non-longitudinal (ERGM) case, allowing using the program for larger networks. - 10.
+The new option in the non-longitudinal (ERGM) case of conditioning on the out-degrees. - 11.
+When running Siena01 the progress of the program is monitored in windows, which may put the user at ease especially for larger data sets. - 12.
 The program siena03 has been added, for command line changes in parameters and options.